Talpur dynasty: Sohrabani Talpurs of Khairpur

 The Talpur dynasty was established in 1783 by Mir Fateh Ali Khan, who declared himself the first Rais, or ruler of Sindh, after defeating the Kalhoras at the Battle of Halani.
 The nephew of Mir Fateh Ali Khan, Mir Sohrab Khan Talpur, established a branch of the Talpur dynasty in 1783 in Burahan, which was renamed Khairpur in 1783.
 The Khairpur branch of the dynasty maintained a degree of sovereignty during British rule as the princely state of Khairpur until 1947.

 The death of Mir Sohrab Khan Talpur, founder of the Khairpur branch abdicated power to his eldest son Mir Rustam 'Ali Khan, in 1811.
 Rustam's youngest half brother, 'Ali Murad, strengthened his hand by signing a treaty with the British in 1832, in which he secured recognition as the independent ruler of Khairpur in exchange for surrendering control of foreign relations to the British, as well as use of Sindh's roads and the Indus River.
-The new state's economy became heavily dependent upon the production of opium.
+The new state's economy became heavily dependent on the production of opium.

 Rustam ruled until 1842, when he in turn was replaced by Mir Ali Murad.
 Ali Murad helped the British in 1845 during the Turki campaign, but was later accused of plotting against the British, and so was stripped of his lands in upper Sindh.
 The remaining land under his control consisted mostly of Khairpur city, and its immediate environs.
 During the 1857 Sepoy Mutiny, Ali Murad sided which the British, and prevented rebels from seizing the Shikarpur jail and treasury.
 In 1866, the British promised to recognize any future successors as rightful rulers of Khairpur.
 Ali Murad's rule went on uninterrupted until his death in 1894.

 Ali Murad was succeeded by his second son, Mir Faiz Muhammad Khan, who died in 1909.
 He was in turn succeeded by his son, Mir Sir Imam Bakhsh Khan Talpur, who aided the British war effort during World War I, and was thus awarded the honorary title Lieutenant-Colonel in 1918.
-He passed in 1921, and was succeeded by His Highness Mir Ali Nawaz Khan.
+He died in 1921, and was succeeded by His Highness Mir Ali Nawaz Khan.
 Under his rule, the feudal Cherr system of forced labour was abolished, while new canals were laid for irrigation.

 Mir Ali Nawaz Khan died in 1935, and was succeeded by Mir Faiz Muhammad Khan II, who had suffered from an unstable and nervous affliction, then became nominal leader.
 The Khairpur government instituted a council of regency under local ministers and ordered the Mir to live outside the state.
-After a period of twelve years, and shortly before the transfer of power, he abdicated in favour of his minor son in July 1947.
+After a period of twelve years, and shortly before the transfer of power, he abdicated in favour of his minor son George Ali Murad Khan in July 1947.
 The state acceded to the Dominion of Pakistan in October that year, and merged into West Pakistan in 1955.